 “Oh I'm fine,” she told me, but I could tell she wasn't.
 There was a wistful sadness about her even though she was smiling.
 “You know I got a divorce?”

-“No, for heaven's sake, no. I did not know.”
+"No, for heaven's sakes!
+No!
+I did not know."
 I was surprised as well as distressed.
-“How is your son taking it?”
+"How is your son taking it?"

 “Well, that is the hard part, you know.
 I had to leave him at the center full time.
 There was nothing more I could do since I now have to work.
 Couldn't take care of him by myself.
 My husband no longer was able to stand the stress involved with everything.
 We were fighting all the time and he just decided he didn't want to be married to us.”

-If I begged to go to a lakeside where the cool earth rested my body, or engaged in my artwork until it was obsessive, and again, wanted to take Rhonda and myself away to home and escape for a couple weeks, that was okay, too.
-Whatever I wished to do in order to cope with the realities of what was becoming more and more apparent and certain, didn't matter to Rod.
-Anything I wished to do, he was agreeable, and allowed me total freedom.
+If I begged to go to a lakeside where the cool earth rested my body, or engaged in my artwork until it was obsessive, and again, wanted to take Rhonda and myself away to my parents home and escape for a couple weeks, that was okay, too.
+Whatever I wished to do in order to cope with the realities of what was becoming more and more apparent and certain didn't matter to him.
+For anything I wished to do he was agreeable, and allowed me total freedom.

-Who wouldn't appreciate gentleness?
-Not once did I do anything to cause him to believe I was not completely loyal to him and our family, imperfect as it was.
-Disloyalty on my part was something that simply could not happen.
+Not once did I do anything to cause Rodney to believe I was not completely loyal to him and our family, imperfect as it was.
+Disloyalty on my part was something I simply could not allow to happen.

 Return to section index page